fathima tabasum

 Health Riders

-If your term insurance policy includes health riders like critical illness or accidental death benefits, the premiums paid for these riders can also be claimed under Section 80D, up to a limit of ₹25,000 (₹50,000 for senior citizens).
+If your term insurance policy includes health insurance riders like critical illness or accidental death benefits, the premiums paid for these riders can also be claimed under Section 80D, up to a limit of ₹25,000 (₹50,000 for senior citizens).

 Business Expenses